LoginovAM-ds/Projects_for_classification/predict churn/README.md

 21. Churn: An indicator indicating whether the client has left (outflow) or stayed.
 This is a binary sign, where "Yes" (yes) means the outflow of the client, and "No" (no) - remained.

 These columns contain information about customers and their services, which makes them important when solving the problem of forecasting Churn (Churn Prediction) or other tasks in the field of customer base analysis.

+## Project Overview
+In this project, we have developed a churn prediction model using Python and scikit-learn.
+The model is built on a dataset named 'churn.csv', which contains various customer-related features, including customer demographics and usage patterns.

+## Key Steps in the Project
+1. Data Preprocessing:

+- We start by loading the dataset and checking for missing values, ensuring that the data is clean and ready for analysis.
+- Data types are examined, and numeric inconsistencies in the 'TotalCharges' column are addressed.
+- Categorical variables are encoded, and the target variable 'Churn' is transformed into binary values.
+2. Data Scaling:

+- The feature data is standardized using the StandardScaler to ensure that all features have the same scale.
+3. Model Building:

+- We split the dataset into training and testing sets.
+- Hyperparameter tuning is performed using GridSearchCV with logistic regression as the base model.
+- The best hyperparameters are identified, and the optimal model is trained on the training data.
+4. Model Evaluation:

+- The model's performance is evaluated on the testing data, and key metrics such as accuracy are recorded.
+5. Results:

+- The project reports the best hyperparameters for the logistic regression model and its performance on the test data.
+## Note:

+This description provides an overview of the project.
+If necessary, you can add more detailed information, results and conclusions from data analysis and experiments with models.
+## Author
+The author of this project: Aleksandr Loginov   https://github.com/LoginovAM-ds
+## Connection
+If you have any questions or suggestions, feel free to contact me via a.loginov.ds@gmail.com or https://www.facebook.com/profile.php?id=100074840106705.